northernpaws/pocketsequencer/hardware/boards/v0.1/README.md

   - Mounting holes are not grounded, oops..
   - PG and cahrger lights are on regardless of power state
   - Should have a 3v3 power light
+  - Somehow connect vref from the BMP port to the power button on confirmation